Kadeko/VRCBreeze/README.md

 - VRCFury breaks animations that have missing objects inside generated animations.
   - Current solution is not using VRCFury, if that happens with animations.

+- Physbones, that are outside of the bones, will not have `IsAnimated` automatically set to `true`.
+   - Current solution is enabling it manually.